rooneg/5srd.github.io/_classes/rogue.md

 At 20th level, you have an uncanny knack for succeeding when you need to.
 If your attack misses a target within range, you can turn the miss into a hit.
 Alternatively, if you fail an ability check, you can treat the d20 roll as a 20.

 Once you use this feature, you can’t use it again until you finish a short or long rest.

-## Roguish Archetypes

-Rogues have many features in common, including their emphasis on perfecting their skills, their precise and deadly approach to combat, and their increasingly quick reflexes.
-But different rogues steer those talents in varying directions, embodied by the rogue archetypes.
-Your choice of archetype is a reflection of your focus—not necessarily an indication of your chosen profession, but a description of your preferred techniques.

-### Thief

-You hone your skills in the larcenous arts.
-Burglars, bandits, cutpurses, and other criminals typically follow this archetype, but so do rogues who prefer to think of themselves as professional treasure seekers, explorers, delvers, and investigators.
-In addition to improving your agility and stealth, you learn skills useful for delving into ancient ruins, reading unfamiliar languages, and using magic items you normally couldn’t employ.

-#### Fast Hands

-Starting at 3rd level, you can use the bonus action granted by your Cunning Action to make a Dexterity (Sleight of Hand) check, use your thieves’ tools to disarm a trap or open a lock, or take the Use an Object action.

-#### Second-Story Work

-When you choose this archetype at 3rd level, you gain the ability to climb faster than normal; climbing no longer costs you extra movement.
-In addition, when you make a running jump, the distance you cover increases by a number of feet equal to your Dexterity modifier.

-#### Supreme Sneak

-Starting at 9th level, you have advantage on a Dexterity (Stealth) check if you move no more than half your speed on the same turn.

-#### Use Magic Device

-By 13th level, you have learned enough about the workings of magic that you can improvise the use of items even when they are not intended for you.
-You ignore all class, race, and level requirements on the use of magic items.

-#### Thief’s Reflexes

-When you reach 17th level, you have become adept at laying ambushes and quickly escaping danger.
-You can take two turns during the first round of any combat.
-You take your first turn at your normal initiative and your second turn at your initiative minus 10.
-You can’t use this feature when you are surprised.